gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

 .. image:: _static/noaacsp_lustre_4.png

-For the storage do be allocated for the global-workflow application it is suggested that the ``Mount Point`` be ``/lustre``.
+For the storage to be allocated for the global-workflow application, it is suggested that the ``Mount Point`` be ``/lustre``.
 Once the storage has been configured, click the ``+ Add Attached Storage`` button in the upper-right corner.
 This is illustrated in the following image.